2007 Tennessee Volunteers football team: Outback Bowl: Wisconsin

-Pregame line: Tennessee by 2.5

 Despite losing 3 starters to academic suspensions, Tennessee put together a solid performance to end their season with a 21–17 victory over the Wisconsin Badgers in the 2008 Outback Bowl.
 WR Lucas Taylor, DT DeMonte Bolden, and LB Rico McCoy (all starters) along with reserve LB Chris Donald and reserve WR Kenny O'Neal, were declared academically ineligible for the game.

 Tennessee started the day's scoring on their second possession.
 WR Gerald Jones, lining up at QB in the aptly named "G-Gun" formation scored on a 3-yard run to cap off a 66-yard drive.
 Wisconsin answered on the ensuing drive, due largely to a 60-yard kickoff return by David Gilreath and a 15-yard facemask penalty.
 The 22 yard scoring effort found pay dirt with QB Tyler Donovan's 6-yard run on 3rd and goal.
 Donovan was hit at the goal line by Eric Berry, causing a mild concussion, but not forcing Donovan to miss any time.
 Tennessee drove deep into Badger territory on the following drive, only to turn the ball over by fumbling a trick play.
 Both offenses continued to sputter until the Vols retook the lead with 9:45 to go in the 2nd quarter.
 Erik Ainge hooked up with WR Josh Briscoe on a 29 touchdown pass to move the score to 14–7.

 The Vols forced the Badgers backwards on their next drive and then capitalized on the field position.
 Tennessee took at 14-point lead when Ainge found TE Brad Cottam on a 31-yard touchdown throw.
 The score would be the last of the game for the Vol offense.
 Wisconsin would answer shortly before halftime as Donovan found Andy Crooks in the end zone with 1:03 remaining in the half.